jasontoups-dfinity/react-component-library/README.md

 ## Developer Tools

-The React Playground includes a comprehensive Developer Wrapper component that provides a suite of tools to help with development and debugging:
+The React Component Library includes a comprehensive Developer Wrapper component that provides a suite of tools to help with development and debugging:

 ### Developer Wrapper Features